TYPO3-Teams-Documentation/T3o-Team/Documentation/T3oTerLaunch2017/Index.rst

 #.
 Go to TER root (where composer.json is located)
 #.
 Download the latest dump and unzip
 #.
 Unpack the SQL file: `gunzip assets/db.sql.gz`
 #.
-Import the SQL (by using a GUI like HeidiSQL/SequelPro or by command if you have direct access to the database)
+Import the SQL by CLI `ddev import-db --src=assets/db.sql` or Import the SQL (by using a GUI like HeidiSQL/SequelPro or by command if you have direct access to the database)
 #.
-Sync the fileadmin: `rsync -arPze --delete assets/html/fileadmin html/`
+Sync the fileadmin: `rsync -arPze --delete assets/html/fileadmin public/`
 #.
 Clear the caches
 #.
 Remove folder and ZIP file
 #.
 Et voilá